ATOMworkplace/shopify-ingestion-and-insight-app/README.md

     cd client
     npm run dev
     ```

 ## Technical Overview and Documentation Summary

 This section fulfills the documentation requirements by summarizing the core components, assumptions, and future steps.

-### Note
+### Assumptions you made.
 * **Authentication/Authorization**: The application relies on **JWTs** for internal user authentication and **HMAC signature validation** for securing incoming Shopify webhooks.
-* **Data Structure**: The local database schema is assumed to be a normalized copy of the most critical Shopify data fields necessary for insight generation (Tenant, Customer, Order, Product).
+* **Data Structure**: The local database schema is a normalized copy of the most critical Shopify data fields necessary for insight generation (Tenant, Customer, Order, Product).
 * **Data Sync**: It is assumed that a **full manual sync** will be performed periodically to correct data discrepancies, given the limited webhook support.

 ### APIs and data models used.